Kwadwo28/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions sets the mode of the file hello the same as olleh 11-directories_permissions gives permissions to directories 12-directory_permissions creates directory my_dir with permissions 751
+10-mirror_permissions sets the mode of the file hello the same as olleh 11-directories_permissions gives permissions to directories 12-directory_permissions creates directory my_dir with permissions 751 13-change_group changes the group owner to school for the file hello